etri-city-traffic-brain/traffic-signal-optimization/atsc-rl/multiagent_tf2/README.md

       whether compare simulation result or not
     ```

-* you can find full arguments and more detailed sescription by typing "python run.py -h"
+* you can find full arguments and more detailed description by typing "python run.py -h"